autoshares/autoshares-documentation/user-guide/etna-trader-for-ios/getting-started.md

 5. Analyzing charts;
 6. Exploring the market depth of various securities.

-To take a quick look at ETNA Trader for iOS in action, feel free to watch our vide overview of the app:
+To take a quick look at Autoshares Trader for iOS in action, feel free to watch our vide overview of the app:

 {% embed url="https://www.youtube.com/watch?v=mypMwSeuYl4&t=2s" caption="" %}

-## Downloading ETNA Trader for iOS
+## Downloading Autoshares Trader for iOS

-ETNA Trader for iOS is available on the [App Store](https://itunes.apple.com/us/app/etna-trader/id658778917?mt=8) for both iPhone and iPad.
+Autoshares Trader for iOS is available on the [App Store](https://itunes.apple.com/us/app/etna-trader/id658778917?mt=8) for both iPhone and iPad.
 It also features an extension for the Apple Watch that enables users to track their positions, profit and loss figures, account information, etc.

 ![](../../.gitbook/assets/img_4eaf831e2b67-1-2_iphonexspacegrey_portrait.png)

 ## Signing Up

-After you've downloaded the app, launch the app and tap on **Sign up**. if you've already signed up in ETNA Trader Web, you can use those credentials to log into the mobile app.
+After you've downloaded the app, launch the app and tap on **Sign up**. if you've already signed up in Autoshares Trader Web, you can use those credentials to log into the mobile app.

 ![](../../.gitbook/assets/img_0007_iphonexspacegrey_portrait.png)